sujeetkv/flaskcode/README.md

   Run FlaskCode with given RESOURCE_BASEPATH or current working directory.

+  All options can be set on the command line or through environment variables of the form FLASKCODE_*.
+For example FLASKCODE_USERNAME.

 Options:
-  -h, --host TEXT     IP or hostname on which to bind HTTP server -p, --port INTEGER  Port on which to bind HTTP server --debug / --normal  Enter DEBUG mode
+  -h, --host TEXT     IP or hostname on which to run HTTP server -p, --port INTEGER  Port on which to bind HTTP server --username TEXT     HTTP Basic Auth username --password TEXT     HTTP Basic Auth password
+  --debug / --normal  Enter DEBUG mode
   --env TEXT          Flask environment, default is development --help              Show this message and exit.